Porter & Dolly: Background

 Wagoner and Parton recorded "Here Comes the Freedom Train" in 1973, their only non-RCA single, as a fundraiser for a bicentennial train that was going to be traveling America with a museum car featuring the nation's historic documents on display.
-Around this time Wagoner had begun to urge Parton to write about more than her East Tennessee home and the rapidly vanishing rural lifestyle.
+Around this time Wagoner had begun to urge Parton to write less about her East Tennessee home and the vanishing rural lifestyle.
 Wagoner later told CMT, "I had a pretty long talk with her about it.
 I said, 'Dolly, the people who live in Idaho and Canada don't care if your mama's got an old black kettle or if your dad has working boots.
 They know about love.
 You need to write some love songs."

 That was on Parton's mind one night while she was sitting by the fireplace at her home in Antioch, Tennessee.
 She had decided to write a song of farewell, which ended up being "I Will Always Love You".
 Parton told CMT, "I absolutely remember where I was sitting, the time of night and everything.
 I was having so much trouble leaving Porter's show...We'd had great success, [but] we had a lot of problems.
 We didn't get along very well, but we loved each other, too...But he wouldn't hear me out.
 He just couldn't listen to me, and so I thought, 'The only way I'm gonna express what I feel and have him understand is to write a song.'
 I wrote it in a couple of hours.
 It just felt so right to get it all out.
 And while I was at it, I wrote "Jolene".
 A lot of people don't know that I wrote those two songs on the same night, the same writing session."